RK0429/kupicelib/README.md

   The old methods are still available for backward compatibility.
   * Improvements on the documentation.
   * Added testbench for the regular expressions used on the SpiceEditor.
 Improvements on the regular expressions.
-  * Improvements on the usage of spicelib in Linux and MacOS using wine.
+  * Improvements on the usage of kupicelib in Linux and MacOS using wine.
 * Version 1.1.4
   * Fix on line patterns on the AsyEditor (#PR 65)
   * Fix on the X (.SUBCKT) components regex (#PR 66)